tom-howard/com2009/docs/course/assignment3.md

 ---
 title: "Assignment #3 (COM3009 only)"
+description: "In Simulation, program a Waffle to search an environment, detect a coloured object and beacon towards it."
 ---

 Develop ROS node(s) that enable a TurtleBot3 Waffle to search an environment, detect a coloured object and beacon towards it, stopping in proximity without crashing into it!